gvwilson/thirdbit/10rules.md

 **10. Take a hint.**

 If the first person you ask for help says "no", ask someone else.
-If the fifth or the tenth person says "no", as yourself if what you're trying to do makes sense and is worth doing.
+If the fifth or the tenth person says "no", ask yourself if what you're trying to do makes sense and is worth doing.

 ---